 Ultimately, the answer to this question is “sin.”
-It is the sin nature of man which causes us to worship modern idols, all of which are, in reality, forms of self-worship.
+It is the sin nature of man that causes us to worship modern idols, all of which are, in reality, forms of self-worship.
 The temptation to worship ourselves in various ways is a powerful temptation indeed.
 In fact, it is so powerful that only those who belong to Christ and have the Holy Spirit within them can possibly hope to resist the temptation of modern idolatry.
-Even then, resisting the worship of idols is a lifelong battle which is part of the Christian life (Ephesians 6:11; 1 Timothy 6:12; 2 Timothy 2:3).
+Even then, resisting the worship of idols is a lifelong battle that is part of the Christian life (Ephesians 6:11; 1 Timothy 6:12; 2 Timothy 2:3).

 When we hear the word idol, we often think of statues and objects reminiscent of those worshiped by pagans in ancient cultures.
 However, the idols of the 21st century often bear no resemblance to the artifacts used thousands of years ago.
 Today, many have replaced the “golden calf” with an insatiable drive for money or prestige or "success" in the eyes of the world.
 Some pursue the high regard of others as their ultimate goal.
 Some seek after comfort or a myriad of other passionate, yet empty, pursuits.
 Sadly, our societies often admire those serving such idols.
 In the end, however, it doesn’t matter what empty pleasure we chase after or what idol or which false god we bow down to; the result is the same—separation from the one true God.